 Specialising in the conservation of historic buildings, we also delight in new designs carried out with traditional craftsmanship and natural, breathable, low-carbon materials.
 We are trained oak-framers, working in the English tradition of scribed carpentry, specialising also in earth and straw constructions, able to design, specify and build.
 History informs the new, and our experience of the new informs the conservation of historic fabric and anatomies.

-For us, architecture begins with an intense involvement with the people on the ground and the materials to hand, combining our practical skills and extensive knowledge of historic building techniques with excellent design abilities to produce buildings which lie close to the earth and lift the human spirit.
+For us, architecture begins with an intense involvement with people on the ground, and the materials to hand, combining our practical skills and extensive knowledge of historic building techniques with excellent design abilities, to produce buildings which lie close to the earth and lift the human spirit.
 We believe that our relationship with the natural world is full of poetry and meaning, and that architecture can show the way to enjoying this relationship to an ever closer degree.

 What is our approach?

 Manifest’s approach is to let those techniques developed in the age before oil, and perfected over millennia, to inform new ecological and community-led design.
 In a new era dedicated to the transition from an oil-based economy, more emphasis is placed on locality.
 This means not only the use of local and appropriate materials, but more particularly the local human community.

 Manifest’s architecture draws inspiration from what is literally the hand-made architecture of the past.
 Thus the local landscape is the basis for design: not merely the physical landscape, but that which grows out of the locality: culture, history, folklore and people are essential and vital parts of this building activity.
 We design and work close to the earth, in the paradigm of “natural building”.